Jwilliams137/Watered-And-Blogged/README.md

 ## Deploy on Netlify

-This project has been modified for easy deployment on Netlify
+This project has been modified for easy deployment on Netlify.